-Milk better than water to rehydrate kids: studyAugust 17th, 2011 in Health /
+Milk better than water to rehydrate kids: studyAugust 17, 2011 in Medicine & Health / Health

 Active children need to be watered with milk.
 It's a more effective way of countering dehydration than a sports drink or water itself, say researchers at McMaster University.